Code-Institute-Submissions/benjimansutton-photographers-playground/README.md

     - The animation and gallery code was enhanced by the Love Running Project.
     - The social media icons, HTML & CSS where supported by Font Awesome and W3S Website.
     - Any other Icons where used with Font Awesome
+    - Gallery layout from W3Schools Website

 - __Media__

-    - All images across the site where taken from an open source site https://www.pexels.com/
+    - All images across the site where taken from an open source site https://www.unsplash.com